viur-framework/viur-docs/source/training.rst

 In ViUR, the :class:`~server.bones.relationalBone.relationalBone` is the usual way to create relations between data entities.

 The :class:`~server.bones.relationalBone.relationalBone` is used to construct 1:1 or 1:N relations between entities directly, with an automatic module integration included into the admin tools.
-It is also possible to store additional data with each relation directly within the relation, so no extra allocation entity is required to store this information.
+It is also possible to store additional data with each relation.

 .. figure:: images/training-dm-relations.png
    :scale: 80%